The submission must adhere to all PeerJ Computer Science policies (see: 'Journal Policies').

 Validity of the Findings

 The conclusions should be appropriately stated, should be connected to the original question investigated, and should be limited to those supported by the results.
+In particular, claims of a causative relationship should be supported by a well-controlled experimental intervention.
+Correlation is not causation.

 Speculation is welcomed, but should be identified as such.